MusicMel0n/st7735-baremetal-stm32/README.md

 ### Font Compatibility

-The script works best with **monospaced fonts.** Proportional fonts may appear overly spaced as variable glpyh widths are not currently handled
+The script works best with **monospaced fonts.** Proportional fonts may appear overly spaced as variable glyph widths are not currently handled

 ## Font Generator Script (font/convertFont.py)